 - Take note of any expiration dates and temperature restrictions on supplies.
 Botanicals tend to be temperature sensitive.

-Contact me with any questions or concerns and I will get you the help you’re looking for.
 What are you waiting for?
 Get out there!
 Frisk up that fall garden.
 Start your seeds for your cool weather crops.
-It’s never to late to get gardening!
+It’s never too late to get gardening!